larryknaebelobsidian/kingdom/Proposition 130. The Kingdom is preceded by a translation of the living saints..md

 >p.
 328 Vol 2 Prop.
 130 Obs.
 8
 ### Restrainer
 2 Thess 2:6,7
-6 And you know what restrains him now, so that in his time he will be revealed.7 For the mystery of lawlessness is already at work; only he who now restrains _will do so_ until he is taken out of the way.
+6 And you know what restrains him now, so that in his time he will be revealed.
+7 For the mystery of lawlessness is already at work; only he who now restrains _will do so_ until he is taken out of the way.

 Peters suggests Theodoret's opinion is perhaps correct in identifying the restrainer as: "the decree of God's Providence"
 p.
 328 Vol 2 Prop.
 130 Obs.
 8